hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-api-how-to-generate-aceess-token-in-python.md

 Here’s a step-by-step guide to getting your audit logs automatically using Python:

-### Step 1: Set up oauth2 authentication
+### Step 1: Set up OAuth2 authentication

 HPE GreenLake uses OAuth2 for security, which means you first need to get an access token.

 1. **Store Your Credentials**: Keep your client ID and secret safe but accessible to your script.
 A good practice is to store them in a text file.
-(In this case, I did save the client_Id in first line and client_secret in second line)
+In this case, I did save the client_Id in first line and client_secret in second line.
 2. **Request a Token**: Your script needs to read these credentials and use them to request an access token.
 This token proves to HPE GreenLake that your script has permission to access the logs.

 ```python